flohil/wdio-workflo/docs/customElement.md

 ## Customizing the PageElement class

-There are usually two main reasons to create a custom `PageElement` class:
+There are usually three main reasons to create a custom `PageElement` class:

 - Mapping a website component which is composed of smaller components
 - Implementing the abstract `ValuePageElement` class for setting and getting values
+- Overwriting a base class method

-Let's have a look at both!
+Let's have a look at each of them!

 ### Creating a "Composed" PageElement